 - The plan's purpose.

 - Intended audiences.

 - Topics addressed.

 - What the plan intends to achieve, including a summary of key CWRP. recommendations/actions, with dates and accountabilities.

-- How the plan will be implemented, including a summary table of the recommendations.
+- How the plan will be implemented, including a summary table of the recommendations linked to the FireSmart Roadmap.

 - Monitoring and plan update.